fat-tire/resolve/README.md

 ## How do I install the (royalty) free Blackmagic Sound Library?

+The button in Fairlight to download the sound library launches your web browser to download the file.
+Unfortunately, the container does not have access to the host OS browser, so you have to obtain the file directly from [the Blackmagic Support Center website](https://www.blackmagicdesign.com/ca/support/).
+Search for "sound library" and you'll see "Blackmagic Fairlight Sound Library 1.0" (or newer, if they update it).
-If you enable the Internet, you should be able to install it right in Resolve, in Fairlight.
-However, if you want to download the zip and install it manually without the Internet enabled, here are steps that might work:
+That is the file you need to download.

+Once you have downloaded the zip file, here are steps that might work.
-First, download the .zip fom Blackmagic Design.
-Then, start up the container with a shell:
+Start up the container with a shell:

      ./resolve.sh /bin/bash